marko-js/arc-vite/README.md

 # Code of Conduct

 This project adheres to the [eBay Code of Conduct](./.github/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.